Creating sacred space through conversation

-People are understandably skeptical of organized religion, yet we all need space to wrestle with questions of meaning, spirituality, and practice.
-We seek to create this space.
-We believe that joining Tradition and skepticism creates opportunities for genuine connection between one another and God.
+Many people are understandably skeptical of organized religion, yet we all need space to wrestle with questions of meaning, spirituality, and practice.
+We believe that joining spiritual practice and skepticism creates opportunities for genuine connection between one another and God.
+Faith and doubt are not opposites, but two sides of the same coin.
+Embracing both enables us to more truly come to know God, ourselves, and others.

 Sanctuary considers the Lawrenceville neighborhood home.
 Though we meet in a variety of places in surrounding areas, our hearts-- and for many in the community homes, jobs, and spare time-- are in Lawrenceville.